microsoft/BCTech/samples/AppInsights/VIDEOS.md

 Want some easy to digest introductions to Business Central telemetry?
 Here are some videos to get you started

-## Want to Learn Business Central telemetry in a week?
+## Want to Learn Business Central telemetry in 30 minutes?
 Haven't got the time to learn Business Central telemetry?
 Good news: we have recorded a series of short videos on the topic.
 Watch one every morning for a week and you should be up and running.